Paddle your way to adventure in Southwest Idaho

 There are several stops you can pull into along the way for a small break.
 Look for the signs on the river.

 Ann Morrison Park is the final take-out spot for floaters.
-We highly recommend you avoiding going further: an irrigation dam is just below the park.
+We highly recommend you avoid going further: an irrigation dam is just below the park.
 From here, take the shuttle back up to Barber Park.

 Kelly’s Whitewater Park